MileHacker Logo

 Local SIM Cards

 Key companies: TIM, Vodafone, WindTre, and Iliad.
-Purchase a local SIM card at official stores in Brescia.
-Your passport is necessary for registration.
+Purchase a local SIM card in authorized shops in Brescia.
+Your passport is required for registration.

 Benefits